-- Search for a similar existing ticket.
+- Search for a similar or existing issue.

 - Add detailed instructions on how to reproduce the bug.
 This could be in the form of test cases or a code snippet that demonstrates the issue.
 Not having a way to reproduce an issue, means its less likely to get fixed.

-New Tickets That Need Triaging
+New Issues That Need Triaging

-Bug Tickets for Maintenance Releases
+Bug Issues for Maintenance Releases

 Existing releases usually have a few issues open against them.
 These issues generally need patches and test cases created for them, so they can be resolved.
 Preparing patches for open unresolved issues is a great way to get involved with CakePHP, and is one of the first steps to becoming a core contributor.
-If you're interested in a particular version, there are lists of open unassigned tickets for.

 Features and Enhancements for Future Releases